-Since qualifying as an integrative counsellor, I trained in CBT, Counselling Supervision and Trauma Therapy, and gained profession accreditation with BACP.
-Working with both short and long term counselling models, I have a wide range of practical experience in corporate and voluntary settings.
-I train and supervise counselling practitioners and I have published articles on therapy.
-I have a special interest in working with people who have experienced psychological traumas, including Post-Traumatic Stress Disorder and the influence of childhood attachments.
+I work with clients on both short and long term contracts.
+I have a special interest in working with people who have experienced psychological traumas, including Post-Traumatic Stress Disorder (PTSD) and the influence of childhood attachments.

 Diploma in Trauma Therapy 2017